openp2pdesign/Makers-Inquiry---Analysis/README.md

 Makers-Inquiry---Analysis
 =========================

-Python scripts for the analysis and visualization of the Makers' Inquiry survey
+IPython notebooks for the analysis and visualization of the Makers' Inquiry survey